 What is the court response to family violence during the COVID-19 pandemic?

-During the pandemic, victim-survivors who are in self-isolation and quarantine will come into contact with services who will have an opportunity to assess and respond to family violence risk.
-This may be you and your service.
-Until now, your service may not have thought about their role in responding to family violence and may still be learning about your responsibilities under the MARAM Framework and Family Violence Information Sharing Scheme.
-It is important that all services coming into contact with people in self-isolation or quarantine are equipped to identify and assess family violence and know how to share information and refer victim-survivors to specialist support services.
+During the pandemic, your service may come into contact with vicitm survivors of family violence and have an opportunity to assist that person.
+Until now, your service may not have thought about their role in responding to family violence, and might still be learning about their responsibilities under the MARAM Framework and Family Violence Information Sharing Scheme.
+It's important all services are equipped to identify family violence and know how to appropriately and safely share information and refer victim-survivors to specialist support services.
 For more information about the MARAM Framework and Family Violence Information Sharing Scheme, please refer to the resources and information available.

 Please see official advice from the Department of Health and Human Services regarding self-isolation for clients.

-There are particular challenges to the provision of refuge and crisis accommodation during the public health emergency and DV Vic will continue to seek advice from FSV, DHHS and public health officials regarding procedures for isolation in family violence refuges and other crisis accommodation.
-Information will be updated regularly as more information is available.
-In the meantime, anyone with family violence risk-related crisis accommodation needs should continue to be directed to Safe Steps, who will continue to provide services throughout the COVID-19 epidemic.
+There are particular challenges to the provision of refuge and crisis accommodation during the public health emergency.
+The Department has issued Q&A Guidelines specifically for family violence refuges that address these complexities.
+Anyone with family violence risk-related crisis accommodation needs should continue to be directed to safe steps, who will continue to provide services throughout the COVID-19 epidemic.

 As many organisations transition to ‘working from home’ arrangements for staff, it is vital to consider how this will change the way staff communicate with clients and the impact on staff who may be working from home in isolation for some time.